dennzo/sh-diskutil/README.md

 ONLY FOR MAC OSX!

 Use with caution, as it wipes your disk entirely. :)
-You cannot hold me responsible for any data loss or damage that might occur.
+I cannot be held responsible for any data loss or damage that might occur.

 ## Requirements